-Clown Triggerfish are found around the Indo-Pacific region on the outskirts of reefs as this is the ideal location to hunt small reef fish which makes up the majority of their diet.
-Hey also enjoy living in reefs because it allows for lots of hiding places which the triggerfish will wedge themselves into using their dorsal fin and mouth and once they are wedged in it is near impossible for a predator to pull them out.
+Clown Triggerfish are found around the Indo-Pacific region on the outskirts of reefs, as this is the ideal location to hunt small reef fish which makes up the majority of their diet.
+They also enjoy living in reefs because it allows for lots of hiding places which the triggerfish will wedge themselves into using their dorsal fin and mouth, so once they are wedged in it is near impossible for a predator to pull them out.

 Clown Triggerfish have very strong jaws that help them to eat a wide variety of animals such as sea urchin and shelled animals.
 They have eight sharp teeth at the front of their mouth and grinding teeth in their throat.
 They must have hard food like this in their diet because their teeth never stop growing so need to be constantly ground down.
 They also have the strange ability to move their different eyes independently so are able to spot food and predators from all directions.

 Fish: camouflage predator

 invertabrate, crustaceans and mollusks

 Where are we?